 If you get a positive result from the magnetic balance, then the material at hand is diamagnetic.
 If the result is weakly negative, then it is paramagnetic and if it is strongly negative, then the object is probably ferromagnetic.
 In most cases, a negative result means that the test piece is not a pure precious metal.
 However, there are some exceptions to consider: e.g. older Krugerrand coins.

 No, it is not possible to make any statements about precious metal alloys with the magnetic balance, as the differences are far too small.
 It is only possible to determine whether the test specimens are made of a counterfeit material.

 Under certain circumstances, a counterfeit can produce a positive, i.e. diamagnetic, result on the magnetic balance if the foreign core is hidden too deep inside and thus the paramagnetic "false core" is not detected by the diamagnetic layer.
-The maximum thickness of a gold layer through which measurements can be taken is approximately 2.5 mm.
+The maximum thickness of a gold layer through which measurements can be taken by the MagneticScreenScale is approximately 2.5 mm.